emilisvoropajevas/excel-vba-tools/pull-data/README.md

 PullData
 ```

-or:
+or :

 ```vb
 GetFileList
 ```

-The macro will automatically:

-1. Read the folder path from `Introduction!D3`
-2. Retrieve all file names from the selected folder
-3. Clear previous imported data
-4. Paste the file names into `Test_WorkingSheet`
-5. Sort the files numerically
-6. Display a completion message

 ---

-## Step 4 — View Imported Data
+## Step 3 — View Imported Data

 Imported file names will appear in: